merose/quickstart/README.md

     mvn clean

 This will also delete Yamcs data.
 Change the `dataDir` property in `yamcs.yaml` to another location on your file system if you don't want that.

-## Telemetry

-To start pushing CCSDS packets into Yamcs, run the included Python script:

-    python simulator.py

-This script will send packets at 1 Hz over UDP to Yamcs.
-There is enough test data to run for a full calendar day.

-The packets are a bit artificial and include a mixture of HK and accessory data.

-## Telecommanding

-This project defines a few example CCSDS telecommands.
-They are sent to UDP port 10025.
-The simulator.py script listens to this port.
-Commands  have no side effects.
-The script will only count them.

 ## Bundling